Table of Contents

 Before we dive into what science actually says, let’s clear up the most persistent myths I encountered.

-While our VNO isn’t functional, research has found that humans can detect certain chemical signals through regular olfactory receptors.
-We might not have a specialized pheromone organ, but that doesn’t mean we’re completely immune to chemical communication.
+While our VNO isn’t functional, research found humans detect chemical signals through regular olfactory receptors.
+We might not have a specialized organ, but we aren’t immune to chemical communication.

 What Science Actually Says About Human Pheromones